shershen08/words-learner-python/README.md

  Now you can generate one file to repeat all your vocabulary pairs.
 May be handy to dowonload and listen latr on you mobile device.
 Use `-vocfile` option for that.

+ For this feature the pydub is used that relies on ffmpeg.
+Installation [pydub tips here](https://github.com/jiaaro/pydub#installation).

  The "ding" sound is by [Kastenfrosch](https://www.freesound.org/people/Kastenfrosch/sounds/162464/).

  ### License